Biking down the Coast

 We tried training but it really wasn't our jam.
 We rode 16km out to the university once, and did our first 4 day test trip up the Sunshine Coast and down Vancouver Island, a trip which obliterated us but taught us a lot (specifically that we probably wouldn't make it).

 But there was something to it, something that made it feel right.
-We were able to experience our surroundings slowly, more fully by bicycle — we felt every hill, smelled oceans and fields still miles in the distance, savoured the incremental changes in weather, in climate.
+We were able to experience our surroundings slowly, more fully by bicycle — we felt every hill, smelled oceans and fields and forests still miles in the distance, savoured the incremental changes in weather, in climate.
 We were outside all day every day, exposing ourselves to the brunt of the elements and the rigour of the landscape.
 We were in tune with our surroundings — if it was rainy we got wet, if it was hot we were hot — and there is something to be said about that.

 The thrill of using only your body to travel great distances is supremely satisfying.
 You feel a sort of glow, a slow-spreading skin-tingling exhilarating inner warmth, the pleasure and power of the possible.
 It is incredibly life-affirming.